 Other event venues in the area include the event space at Riondo’s in the Hutchings Sealy building, party rooms at each Pier 21 restaurant, and Saengerfest Park.

 The Tremont House, one of the downtown area’s only hotels, also offers event venues; and its proximity to The Strand makes it the perfect place to stay for those guests coming from out of town.
 If are looking for free things to do in Galveston, check this out.

 No trip to Galveston is complete without a stop at one of the area’s many delicious restaurants.
-Head down to Pier 21 for Galveston’s largest selection of entertainment and dining.
-Complete your stay at the Harbor House Hotel, especially if you plan to go on a cruise.
-The Harbor House is one of Galveston’s best known historic hotels.
+Head down to Pier 21 for Galveston’s largest selection of entertainment and dining including Fisherman’s Wharf, Willie G’s, Olympia Grill at Pier 21.
+Complete your stay at the Harbor House Hotel, located right at Pier 21.
+The Hotel Galvez is famous for being the only Historic Hotel on the Texas Gulf Coast and features Texas’ best Sunday Brunch.
+The Hotel Galvez is one of Galveston’s best known historic hotels.